SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Taxis: Apps

-Although it's still common to hail one of our San Francisco taxis down on the street, you can also simplify the process by using their app for pick up.
+Although it's still common to hail one of our San Francisco taxis down on the street, you can really simplify the process by using an app to arrange for pick-up.

-The one I use the most is for Yellow Cab.
-You can visit their site to learn more and download it today.
+The one I use the most is the YoTaxi App for Yellow Cab.
+You can visit their site to learn more and download it.

-Does San Francisco offer Uber or Lyft services?
+Does San Francisco offer Uber and Lyft rideshare services?
 YES!
 Both are more common and more popular these days than San Francisco taxis.

-As their popularity increases though, sometimes you might have to wait a bit for a ride.
+Disadvantages: As their popularity increases, though, sometimes you might have to wait a bit for a ride.
 It usually isn't long, but I've had to wait up to 10 minutes at times for a ride.

-Is one better than the other?
+Which one is better: Uber or Lyft?
 This is a tricky question.

-For me, I prefer Lyft as I like the user interface better and have had great experiences with them.
+Personally, I prefer Lyft, as I like the user interface better and have had great experiences with them.
 However, many people drive for both companies, so I find there isn't much difference in their service as much these days.

 I often will look at the fees for both to a certain destination and select the one that works best for my route.